RichardFoo/Delta-Robot/Mechanical/Arms/README.md

 This is the lower arm (aka shin) for a rotary delta design.
 Shaft is carbon fiber for rigidity and low mass.
 Ends are machined Delrin / acetal for smoothness, low friction, and lack of magnetic properties.
+Design uses magnetically-coupled ball joints for virtually zero backlash.

-Ball joints are magnetically coupled with magnets placed inside the rear of the rod end.
+Chrome-plated steel balls are held in place by magnets inserted in the rear of the rod end.
 The socket is milled with a 0.1mm spacing between the ball and magnet to prevent friction wear.
 Magnets are cylindrical N52, 0.375" diameter, 0.25" long, rated for 12 pounds of pull.

 #### Variants
 * Rod diameters
-  * Thinner rods are cheaper and more readily available (e.g., repurposing arrow shafts form Walmart)
+  * Thinner rods are cheaper and more readily available (e.g., repurposing arrow shafts from Walmart)
   * Thicker for wider cross-section / greater rigidity.
-May not offer any real benefit for shorter arms
+May not offer any real benefit for shorter arms - TBD
 * Rod lengths
   * Initially, will match FirePick Delta's length dimension between pivot points
 * Ball / socket diameter